Super Micro Computer (NASDAQ:SMCI) versus Apple (NASDAQ:AAPL) Critical Contrast

 |2.64

-Apple presently has a consensus target price of $134.31, suggesting a potential upside of 10.08%.
-Super Micro Computer has a consensus target price of $41.50, suggesting a potential upside of 7.40%.
-Given Apple’s higher probable upside, equities research analysts plainly believe Apple is more favorable than Super Micro Computer.
+Super Micro Computer presently has a consensus target price of $41.50, suggesting a potential upside of 7.65%.
+Apple has a consensus target price of $134.31, suggesting a potential upside of 11.94%.
+Given Apple’s higher probable upside, analysts clearly believe Apple is more favorable than Super Micro Computer.

 Summary